GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/03-chatui.md

 ### Transforming avatar bitmap with AvatarBitmapFactory

-It is possible to override `AvatarBitmapFactory` so the avatars will be generated accordingly to the new configuration.
+Overriding the `AvatarBitmapFactory` allows the avatars to be generated accordingly to a new configuration.
 It is possible to configure the user bitmap, user default bitmap, channel bitmap, channel default bitmap, also choose between blocking and non blocking options and configure the keys for easy bitmap to be used in the cache system.